 Another beautiful thing about Brazilian culture is their strength within extended family.
 Though Lana isn’t Brazilian, she does have some of Brazil in her blood, having living there for 8 years!
 In Brazil, like in many cultures, it isn’t uncommon to have multi-generational households, and your family surrounds you during important times in your life.
 This isn’t as common in America but I found that our 3 week stay with my mother in law was just what we needed to transition into parenthood.
 We found beauty and blessing in our brief experience with multi generational living.
 From the hum of lullabies coming from the nursery, to the folded laundry on my bed, her calming presence was felt throughout our home; we learned from her years of experience, and her food enriched us as well!

-a simple recipe for Feijoada, Brazilian beans and rice
+A simple recipe for Feijoada, a Brazilian beans and rice dish.

 - 2 cups dry black beans, soaked overnight